 Is Assisted Living covered by Medicaid?
 The answer depends on your situation and state.
 Medicaid doesn’t usually pay for room and board.
 HCBS waivers can lower costs for many.
 Explore options like HCBS waivers, veterans benefits, and long-term care insurance.

 Finding the right financial and medical help starts with knowing what’s available.
 Exploring multiple avenues of support, both public and private, is crucial.
-This will ensure you get the services you need.
+This helps guarantee that you receive the necessary care and support.
 This may also include other resources.